- Since 2014 -

 Mammoth Climbing Guides is a locally owned and owner operated small business based in Mammoth Lakes, CA. Our team of guides is more like a small family and we all get to play together in the beautiful Sierra Nevada Mountains year-round.
 We climb together, ski together, train together and get to work together.
 We were founded in 2014 and since then we have grown to become the premiere rock climbing guide service in the Eastern Sierra.
 Our guides are not just top level professional guides but also world-class athletes, trusted mentors, patient teachers, are caring, fun and good hearted people.

 Kyle is the owner, operator and lead climbing guide at Mammoth Climbing Guides.
-He was born and raised in the Sierra and began climbing in Sequoia and Kings Canyon National Parks at the age of 14.
-He started working in the climbing industry at his local climbing gym when he turned 16 .
-Since then his career has been centered on climbing.
-From his early beginnings working as a route setter, to a private coach/trainer and later as an Assistant Manager, to the beginning of his professional guiding career in 2010, climbing has been an all-consuming lifestyle.
-Having climbed roughly 300 days a year (a conservative minimum) for the past 16 years, that’s 4,800 days and likely somewhere around 30,000 hours!
+Kyle was born and raised in the Sierra Nevada and began climbing in Sequoia and Kings Canyon National Parks at the age of 14.
+He started working in the climbing industry when he turned 16 and since then his career has been centered around climbing in the mountains.
+From his early beginnings as movement coach/trainer to the beginning of his professional guiding career in 2010, climbing has been an all-consuming lifestyle.
+Kyle has climbed extensively in the Sierra Nevada, from 60+ mile ultra-marathon link-ups to 5.14 ascents, and so much more in between.
+Having climbed roughly 300 days a year for the past 16 years, that’s 4,800 days and likely somewhere around 30,000 hours!
 Needless to say, Kyle has accumulated a little experience over the years.

-Kyle also works seasonally as a Ski Patroller, led a team that later founded the Bishop Area Climber’s Coalition, is a long-time volunteer for Paradox Sports, specializing in adaptive climbing and working with wounded veterans.
+Kyle also works seasonally as an EMT and Wildlife Biologist, is a long-time volunteer for Paradox Sports, specializing in adaptive climbing and working with wounded veterans.
 He is also a former Climber Steward in Yosemite National Park and a nationally published climbing photographer.
 You can see his photography work HERE.
-Kyle also organizes adaptive climbing trips in Yosemite National park and the Eastern Sierra.

-Kyle has trained with the American Mountain Guides Association, having also completed the Adaptive Climbing Initiative training course provided by Paradox Sports.
+Kyle has certifications with the American Mountain Guides Association, having also completed the Adaptive Climbing Initiative training course provided by Paradox Sports.
 He’s also trained with the Professional Climbing Guides Institute and is a nationally certified Emergency Medical Technician.
+Kyle is also currently pursuing his Commercial Helicopter Pilot License.

 Jon is an East Coast kid, hailing from New York.
 Jon picked up climbing while going to university and decided it was much better than playing football.
 After Jon finished his Masters Degree in Mechanical Engineering he moved out west and has since devoted a considerable amount of time to exploring the alpine terrain and rock climbing in the Eastern Sierra.
 He also doubles as a math tutor at the local community college and can often be found in his kitchen perfecting his homemade sourdough breads.